-- Press ctrl+alt+delete, click the Power icon, and then select Shut Down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power. - On models with a user-replaceable battery, remove the battery.
+- Press ctrl+alt+delete, click the Power icon, and then select Shut Down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power. - Remove the battery.

-Managing and sharing information
+7 Managing and sharing information

 Drives are digital storage devices that help you store, manage, share, and access information.
 Your computer has an internal hard drive or a solid state drive that stores your computer's software, operating system, and also provides storage for all of your personal files.
 Some computers have a built-in optical drive that allows you to read or write to a CD, DVD, or (on select models) Blu-ray Disc (BD).